Baseball Box Scores

 Like most professional sports, baseball statistics are important for analyzing how well individual players and their entire teams do over a period of time.
 One of the most common ways to organize baseball statistics is per each game, a method called the box score.
 Read on to learn all about box scores in baseball.

-A box score is a statistical summary of the game.
-It gives statistics and information on many facets of the game, including offensive performance, pitching performance, and fielding performance -- for both individual players and the team as a whole.
+A box score is a statistical summary of a single baseball game.
+At the end of the game, statistics measuring player's performance in the game are calculated, and a certain set of the most useful/comprehensive statistics are organized into a box score.
+It gives statistics and information on many facets of the game, including offensive performance, pitching performance, and fielding performance for both individual players and the team as a whole.

 Each statistic in the box score is calculated using a certain formula, and is usually calculated as the game goes on.
 However, the box score is not finalized and published until the game is over.

 The box score also often includes the line score, which is a more brief summary of the game.
 The line score lists the final game score, the winning pitcher, the losing pitcher, the saving pitcher (if applicable), and the scores of each of the innings.
 The line score will usually occupy the top of the box score.

 Box Score Statistics

 There are a range of different statistics included in baseball box scores.
 Here is a list of baseball statistics you will find in the box score.